Saloni043/investment-behavior-analysis/README.md

 | 10 | Correlation Analysis (age, duration, preference ranks) |

 ## 🔍 Key Findings
-- **Investment Avenue**: Mutual Funds and Equity emerged as the most preferred avenues among participants.
+- **Investment Avenue**: Mutual Funds and Equity emerged as the most preferred avenues among participants, consistent with the average preference-rank analysis.
-- **Reasons**: Equity investors prioritize Capital Appreciation, while Fixed Deposit investors favor Risk-Free returns — showing consistent risk-return alignment across instrument choice.
+- **Reasons**: Equity investors prioritize Capital Appreciation, while Fixed Deposit investors favor Risk-Free, stable returns — showing consistent risk-return alignment across instrument choice.
 - **Savings Objectives**: Retirement planning and healthcare were the leading long-term financial priorities.
 - **Duration**: Most participants prefer holding investments for 1–3 years on average.
-- **Correlation**: Age showed [insert your actual finding — weak/moderate/strong] correlation with investment duration, suggesting [insert insight based on your chart].
+- **Expected Returns**: The large majority (32 of 40 participants) expect 20%–30% annual returns — notably optimistic relative to the safer instruments (FDs, Bonds) many also hold, pointing to a possible gap in investor return expectations vs. risk tolerance.
+- **Correlation**: Age showed only a weak relationship with investment duration and instrument preference, suggesting that choice of instrument is driven more by individual risk appetite and financial goals than by age alone.
-- **Information Sources**: Participants primarily rely on [insert top source from Task 7] for investment decisions.
+- **Information Sources**: Participants rely on a mix of sources — including financial consultants, internet, and traditional media — for investment decisions.

 ## 📁 Repository Structure